trust-mfn-berlin/animals-as-objects/vault/material.jendaya-parakeet.md

 The preparator marked the places on the wood wool body where the wings and lower legs would later be attached.
 With a stronger cotton thread, she sewed the wood wool body at one end and fixed the neck to it, which was made of wrapped cotton wool instead of wood wool (for more flexibility).

-For the final steps – assembling the bird, sewing it up, and putting the feathers in place – we moved from the dissection room to Christin Scheinpflug's workplace in the museum's preparation workshop.
+For the final steps – assembling the bird, sewing it up, and putting the feathers in place – we moved from the dissection room to Christin Scheinpflug’s workplace in the museum’s preparation workshop.
 The assembly process always begins with the wiring of the wing bones and fibulas.
 A wire is wrapped tightly around the bones using a cotton thread, so that the bones can later be anchored in the wood wool body.
-Afterwards, the preparator pulled the tanned skin over the artificial body and connected the bird's neck and skull using a wire.
+Afterwards, the preparator pulled the tanned skin over the artificial body and connected the bird’s neck and skull using a wire.
 She also applied Dexintron in some places to stabilise the connection between the skull and the neck.
 Afterwards, the preparator inserted the wing bones including the wire into the artificial body and anchored it within it, then did the same to the lower legs.
 She subsequently sewed the skin to the wood wool body.[^8] As she sewed, she also placed the transponder that had been removed back into the chest area of the wood wool body.

 <figure>